LowLevelMahn/UnifiedMT15/README.md

 Stunts 1.0 MT15.DRV seems to sound better than the 1.1 version (some strange slowdowns happen) i want to understand what the differences are and how to port that stuff to C

-**Result**: the timing code is different - only some lines of assembler nothing big
+**Result**: the timing code is different - but only some lines of assembler nothing big

 # Structure: